For Sessions, Trump’s constant attacks may define his legacy

 “It isn’t about protecting Jeff Sessions,” Gupta said.
 “It’s about protecting the notion that nobody is above the law in this country and that the Constitution applies to everybody.”

 It wasn’t always this way for Sessions, a federal prosecutor during the 1980s-era “war on drugs.”

 His conservative Senate positions, including opposing bipartisan legislation that would have created a path to citizenship for millions of immigrants in the country illegally, made him a natural fit for Trump.

-Sessions was the first senator to endorse Trump, and he joined the candidate for campaigning and foreign policy meetings.
+Sessions was the first senator to endorse Trump, joining the candidate for campaigning and foreign policy meetings.
 The loyalty paid off with the attorney general post, but it also wound up entangling him in the Russia investigation.

-Even as Sessions has pushed the Trump agenda, he has confronted headlines about his campaign interactions with the Russian ambassador and about his attendance at a campaign meeting where the prospect of a Trump-Vladimir Putin meeting was broached.
+Even as Sessions has pushed the Trump agenda, he’s confronted headlines about his campaign interactions with the Russian ambassador and about his attendance at a campaign meeting where the prospect of a Trump-Vladimir Putin meeting was broached.

 “It’s not as if Trump’s background didn’t have a lot of red flags in it and Sessions decided, ‘Hey, I want to get on board with this person’ and it frankly turned out poorly for him as a person,” said Smith, the former Sessions aide.
 “I do think that’s a lesson in discretion.”